S-06953

 Plain Language

-Large developers are prohibited from knowingly making false or materially misleading statements or omissions in any documents produced under § 1421 — including the safety and security protocol, testing records, audit reports, and safety incident disclosures.
-This is an integrity requirement that applies across all documentation obligations in the article.
+Large developers may not knowingly include false or materially misleading statements or omissions in any documents produced under § 1421, including safety and security protocols, testing records, and audit reports.
+This is an anti-fraud provision that attaches liability to dishonest regulatory and public disclosures, rather than creating a standalone affirmative compliance obligation.

 Statutory Text